maikevin1/Job-agent/README.md

 ## Metrics

-The system tracks two primary metrics:
+The system tracks three key metrics:

 - Latency
   Measures the total execution time of the agent pipeline.